dharamsothmokshagna-maker/apexplanet-data-analytics/README.md

 ### Day 1–2

+*Installed Python, Anaconda, and Jupyter Notebook.
+*Created a GitHub repository for the internship project.
+*Organized the project directory with the following structure:

+Plain text
+apexplanet-data-analytics/
+│
+├── data/
+├── notebooks/
+├── scripts/
+├── reports/
+├── dashboards/
+└── README.md

+*Installed required Python libraries:

+Pandas
+NumPy
+Matplotlib
+Seaborn
+Plotly

+*Downloaded and stored the Sample Superstore Dataset.
+*Verified the environment setup by importing libraries and loading the dataset successfully.

+### Day 3–4

 * Imported dataset into Pandas DataFrame
 * Explored dataset structure
 * Checked number of rows and columns
 * Examined column names
 * Inspected data types
-* Generated descriptive statistics
-* Performed exploratory data analysis (EDA)
-* Created data visualizations
-* Verified required Python libraries

-### Day 3–4

-* Checked missing values
+* Checked for missing values and handled them appropriately.
-* Verified dataset completeness
-* Checked duplicate records
+* Identified and removed duplicate records.
-* Inspected overall data quality
+* Corrected data types where necessary.
+* Converted date columns into proper datetime format.
-* Performed outlier detection using IQR method
+* Checked for outliers using the IQR (Interquartile Range) method.
-* Detected *1167 outliers*
-* Created cleaned dataset
-* Exported cleaned dataset as CSV file

----
+* Cleaned and saved the processed dataset for further analysis.

+### Day 5-6

+* Generated descriptive statistics using
+* Performed univariate analysis using: Histograms and Boxplots
+* Performed categorical analysis using: Barcharts
+* Analyzed relationship between numerical variables using: Correlation matrix and Heatmap visualization
+* Explored Category-wise and region-wise performance
+* Identified trends and patterns in the dataset through visualizations
+* Documents key findings and observations in the jupyter notebook

 ## Files

-* Task1_Data_Loading_and_EDA.ipynb
-* SampleSuperstore.csv
+* Task1_Data_Loading.ipynb
-* SampleSuperstore_Cleaned.csv
+* Sample_Superstore_Full_Dataset.csv
 * README.md

 ---